sean-olson-e/Angular-and-the-ArcGIS-API-for-JavaScript/sample_apps/5-async-promises/README.md

 ```
 ### TL;DR*

-1. Import the ViewChild and child modules into the parent component class.
+1. Import the ```ViewChild``` and child class modules into the parent component class.
 2. Create an instance variable of the child class.
-3. Invoke a method in the child component class that will return a promise.
+3. From the parent component class, invoke a method in the child component class that will return a promise.
 4. When ready, resolve the promise in the child class.
 5. When the parent class’s promise is resolved, continue operation